 Did you know that at least 20% of the Easter eggs on sale in New Zealand this Easter will be made with cocoa produced by kids?
-Children who commonly work 12 hour days in very harsh conditions.
+Children who work long days in very harsh conditions, rather than going to school.
 Who would want to support that?

 Fortunately, you don’t have to!
 There are now certifications available that let you know someone’s been checking that kids aren’t working on the cocoa farms.
-We’ve put together a list: it’s got a huge range of Easter eggs, bunnies and other Easter chocolate, including everything from cheap and cheerful options for the kids to products from a company that recently placed in the New Zealand chocolate awards.
-Unfortunately we still don’t know of any child labour free options for classic chocolate marshmallow eggs and the list is a bit light on filled eggs.
+We’ve put together a list: it’s got a huge range of Easter eggs, bunnies and other Easter chocolate, including everything from cheap and cheerful options for the kids to products from a company that’s placed many times in the New Zealand chocolate awards.
+Unfortunately we still don’t know of any child labour free options for classic chocolate marshmallow eggs (although WCF is doing limited edition Fairtrade chocolate marshmallows at the moment) and the list is a bit light on filled eggs.
 To help fill those gaps, we finish with links to a few recipes.

-- Check out our summary pdf of good brands and one-off products;
+- Check out our pdf summary flyer of good brands and one-off products;

 - Read on to learn how to check if Easter chocolate is child labour free or;

 - Jump straight to the list, which is also available in table form.

 And, if you’d like to help us spread the word, check out our full set of Easter resources.

 - Fully Fairtrade (cocoa, sugar and other risky ingredients all certified)